genisis0x/genisis0x/README.md

 - 📊 **Senior Blockchain Engineer:** Currently, I work as a Senior Blockchain Engineer, where I apply my expertise in blockchain technologies to develop robust and secure solutions.

-- 🔐 **Independent Auditor:** As an Independent Auditor, I conduct audits to ensure the integrity and security of smart contracts, contributing to the overall safety of the blockchain ecosystem.
+- 🔐 **Senior Independent Auditor:** As an Independent Auditor, I conduct Independent audits to ensure the integrity and security of smart contracts, contributing to the overall safety of the blockchain ecosystem.

 ## Skills